ADIRONDACK PEAK FALL COLOR

 Deposit of $250 required at time of registration.
 Deadline for early registration discount is August 9th.
 Click here for information on any other discounts that may be available.

 Dates and Times

 The workshop begins Sunday, October 9th, 2022 at 2:00 pm and ends Thursday, October13th, 2022 at noon.

 Where to Meet

-Participants will gather in the lobby of Adirondack Hotel in Long Lake.
+Participants will gather in the lobby of the Adirondack Trail Motel in Indian Lake.

 Lodging is the responsibility of the participant and is not included in the registration fee.